rust-project-primer/book/src/measure/performance.md

 # Performance

 Rust often attracts people that care about performance.
-Often times, performance is not the end goal: instead, higher performance means higher efficiency.
+Performance is rarely the end goal: instead, higher performance means higher efficiency.
 In an era of cloud computing, this translates to lower costs per request.

 Performance optimizations are a large subject, and this book will not go into depth when it comes to it.
 There are other books that do a better job of